yehorbolt/MOOP_SYB/README.md

 User can put on all cards his money.
 User can make a transfer only from: credit and checking cards.

+## How to install a project?
+In your IDE, clone the project and use the command: pip install -r requirements.txt
+And you can start the project!

 ## That's all!
 Clone the project & enjoy it!